kunalj101/python_intro_hackathon/chapter2.md

 Dictionary is an unordered set of key: value pairs, with the requirement that the keys are unique (within one dictionary).
 A pair of braces creates an empty dictionary: {}.

+dict = {'Name':'Kunal', 'Company':'Analytics Vidhya'}

+In dictonary dict, Name and Company are dictionary where as "Kunal" and "Analytics Vidhya" are values.

 *** =instructions

 - To access dictionary elements, you can use the familiar square brackets along with the key to obtain its value